Subhankar2000/eeprom-programmer/README.md

 However, I have given the serial dump also if anyone needs the original ROM contents, and the .ino files and .pdsprj files will help one to write their own microcode and get the ROM contents for simulation.

+# However this does not have the display ROM contents and the incomplete Turing version.
+It only is for the last video in which Ben Eater made it Turing Complete.

 ### Here are some screenshots of the properly formatted one as shown in Ben-Eater's video - 44:Conditional jump instructions (https://www.youtube.com/watch?v=Zg1NdPKoosU&list=PLowKtXNTBypGqImE405J2565dvjafglHU&index=44) :

 ![1.png](https://github.com/Subhankar2000/eeprom-programmer-WITHOUT-eeprom/blob/master/blob/1.png?raw=true)